Sam9Ves3/Big_Data_Managment_Homeworks/DesigningData_3.md

 It means throwing away all key-value pairs in the log except for the most recent update for each key.

-**5. What happens to segments during the proccess of merging them**
+**5. What happens to segments during the proccess of merging them?**

 Segments are never modified after they have been written, so the merged segment is written to a new file.
 While the merge is going on, we can still continue to serve read and write requests as